 Separation anxiety in babies and toddlers

-In fact, you can take your child’s tears as a sign of healthy development.
 It means they now understand there is an important distinction between you and every other adult in their life and their very survival is dependent upon maintaining a close and ongoing connection to you.
 This is a good thing.
+Hard, but good.

-However, separation anxiety in babies and is the result of a normal developmental shift in their understanding of themselves in relation to caregivers.
-Most often, this occurs simultaneously when and/or walk.
+Separation anxiety in babies and is the result of a normal developmental shift in their understanding of themselves in relation to caregivers.
+It often occurs around the time a child is and/or walk.

 Your baby now understands that they're separate from the person they depend on for care and safety.
 Such a mind-blowing discovery is, understandably, anxiety-provoking.